warnov/warnov.github.io/_posts/2025-08-14-Wrangling-with-Transcript-Files-for-LLMs.md

 When Azure processes this input:
 1. It takes the string from your input `name`.
 2. It assigns that string to the `roleName` (Display Name) property.
-3. It **automatically generates** a new, valid GUID for the internal System ID.
+3. It **automatically generates** a new, valid GUID for the internal System ID and stores it in the `name` property.
+So when you query the role later, `name` will be a GUID, and `roleName` will be your descriptive name.

 ## The Solution